MarlinFirmware/Configurations/config/examples/MakerBot/Replicator Single/README.md

 The right nozzle is Extruder 1 (E0) on this printer which will often be confusing as it will be the left temperature on the screen.
 There are a couple of ways to change this, you can pin swap the pins file.
 Don’t forget to invert the motor direction.
 It is possible but not as easy to edit the display order instead.

 ## Motor Current
-The FlashForge Creator Pro example sets current a little higher at .84 for most and .4 for Z. I have matched the MakerBot values from beta.ivc.no of .81 except for Z rounding from .278 to .28.
-The Z motor will whine way more at higher current.
+The FlashForge Creator Pro example sets current a little higher at .84 for XY&E and .4 for Z. I have matched the MakerBot values from beta.ivc.no of .81 except for Z rounding from .278 to .28.
+The Z motor will whine more at higher current.

 # Modifications